Decision Atlas

 How the same business question changes across countries, laws, entities, and norms.

 III.
-Sample outlet Reading No. 071
+Sample entry point Example No. 071

 Now we have an actual plug.
 Not "leadership optimization."
 Not "organizational excellence."
 The owner cannot step away without the business getting softer, slower, or stranger.